sipeed/MaixPy3/README.md

 ## usage

-- python3 setup.py build
+- python3 setup.py build (for your linux x86)

-- python3.8 setup.py build v831
+- python3.8 setup.py build v831 (for your linux arm)

+- more linux